 Additionally, note that searching for a personal name using the basic search will bring up results both by and about that person; to retrieve only results for one or the other, use the advanced search.

-Kōseisha graphs your results for you so that you can see trends over time in publishing about your keywords.
-Without CiNii integration, it compares Kōseisha's databases with National Diet Library data.
-With CiNii integration, NDL's data is replaced with CiNii's on the graph.
+Kōseisha graphs your results for you too so that you can see trends over time in publishing about your keywords.
+It differentiates CiNii and NDL data from Kōseisha index results.